 (I wonder what happens if you genuinely live close enough to the hospital to walk home?
 Or don’t drive?
 Or take the bus?)

-Next you will want a pushchair for when you finally make it out of the house.
-There are many different types, from old fashioned Silver Cross prams to pushchairs that convert from a front facing baby pushchair to a forward facing buggy to travel systems that include a car seat that fits into a buggy frame.
-I would recommend that you get rain cover for your pushchair too – one day you WILL be so desperate to get out of the house you won’t care that it is raining….
+Next you will want a pram for when you finally make it out of the house.
+There are many different types, from old fashioned Silver Cross prams to pushchairs that convert from a front facing baby pushchair to a forward facing buggy to complete travel systems that include a car seat that fits into a buggy frame.

 Definitely get some nipple cream in case you get sore and cracked nipples from breastfeeding (ouch).